-The Mississippi Department of Public Safety, Motor Carrier Safety Division (MCSD) is the designated lead agency for the Motor Carrier Safety Assistance Program (MCSAP).
-MCSD is a comprehensive commercial motor vehicle enforcement agency.
-The MCSD is comprised of thirty (30) Motor Carrier Trooper/Inspectors (22 current, 8 vacancies requested to be filled) trained to conduct Driver/Vehicle Safety Inspections in accordance with the Northern American Standard Inspection Procedures.
-Other MCSD staff include two Compliance Review Officers, and 17 support personnel including New Entrant staff, IT, training, and administrative support.
+The Mississippi Department of Public Safety is the designated lead agency for the Motor Carrier Safety Assistance Program (MCSAP).
+The Motor Carrier Safety Division is a comprehensive commercial motor vehicle enforcement agency.
+The MCSD has requested thirty (30) Motor Carrier Trooper/Inspectors (18 current, 12 vacancies requested to be filled) trained to conduct Driver/Vehicle Safety Inspections in accordance with the Northern American Standard Inspection Procedures.

-As of July 1, 2021, the MDOT enforcement unit falls under the auspices of the MS Department of Public Safety.
-The MCSD Trooper Division and the MDPS MC Law Enforcement unit will function as separate entities, with the MCSD Trooper Division continuing to serve as the lead agency.
-Any changes to the structure after the ECVSP is submitted will be reported to FMCSA.
-Currently there are approximately 165 law enforcement agents with the MS DPS MC Enforcment Division (Formerly MDOT) who will continue assisting with roadside inspections.
-The MCSD trooper division and the MSDPS MC Law enforcement division will perform activities in accordance with the standards and procedures approved by the FMCSA as they relate to the performance of vehicle and driver inspections, the placement of vehicles and drivers out of service, and any other requirements imposed through law or regulations pertaining to activities funded through the MCSAP.
+As of July 1, 2021, the former MDOT enforcement unit was placed under the auspices of the MS Department of Public Safety and is now the DPS Commercial Transportation Enforcement Division (CTED).
+The MCSD Trooper Division and the MDPS CTED currently function as separate entities.
+The MS Department of Public Safety is the lead agency.
+Currently there are approximately 109 law enforcement agents with CTED who will continue assisting with roadside inspections.
+The MCSD trooper division and CTED will perform activities in accordance with the standards and procedures approved by the FMCSA as they relate to the performance of vehicle and driver inspections, the placement of vehicles and drivers out of service, and any other requirements imposed through law or regulations pertaining to activities funded through the MCSAP.

 The MCSD uses various approaches to enforcement and compliance depending on each enforcement district's configuration, which includes the availability of fixed facilities, off-road locations, number of mobile units and personnel.
 Inspections are conducted at fixed facilities, off-road locations, during traffic stops, and at terminal locations.
 MCSD has a policy that requires all inspections be performed in a safe location.
 Level I inspections are not performed on the shoulder of the highway.
 All MCSD Troopers/Inspectors are trained and required to perform all levels of inspections including hazardous materials.
-Commercial Drivers Licenses (CDLs) are routinely checked as part of all safety inspections with the exception of Level V. Mississippi uses MCSAP access to CDLIS as part of our Aspen System.
+Commercial Drivers Licenses (CDLs) are routinely checked as part of all safety inspections with the exception of Level V. Mississippi uses MCSAP access to CDLIS as part of the Aspen System.

-The MDPS has a drug interdiction program (Criminal Patrol Unit) consisting of eighteen troopers including five canines and handlers and one supervisor who have received training from the NTC in Drug Interdiction.
+The MDPS has a drug interdiction program (Criminal Patrol Unit) consisting of eighteen troopers including five canines and handlers and one supervisor who have received training from the

+NTC in Drug Interdiction.
 MCSD Trooper/Inspectors (law enforcement certified) received DUI standardized field sobriety training and drug recognition training during patrol school.
 Several troopers have received advanced training in drug and narcotics awareness.